mattvenn/multi_project_tools/README.md

 This functionality is contained within the [Project class](project.py)

 To choose a single project, provide the --project argument.

+## Gate level testing

+This isn't full system GL testing as it takes too long.
+Instead, only the GL version of the projects are used.
+The rest of Caravel is assumed to be working and the Verilog is used.

+    # rebuild include files for gatelevel so that the files in verilog/gl are included instead
+    ./multi_tool.py --create-openlane-config --gatelevel

+    # run all the caravel tests with gl
+    ./mutli_tool.py --test-caravel

 ## Generate documentation